siva-viknesh/Inverse-BC-PINN-Framework/README.md

 <hr>
 Attaching the codes used for the paper:<br />

-**Machine Learning Enhanced Hemodynamics: Constructing 3D Blood Flow Fields of Stenosed Coronary Arteries from Pressure Measurements, <br /> Siva Viknesh, Ethan Shoemaker, and Amirhossein Arzani**
+**Machine Learning Enhanced Hemodynamics: Constructing 3D Blood Flow Fields of Stenosed Coronary Arteries from Pressure Measurements. <br /> Siva Viknesh, Ethan Shoemaker, and Amirhossein Arzani**
 <hr>

 **PyTorch codes are included (along with their geometries) for the different examples presented in the paper:**